-- 1 The overall purpose of the Independent Review Process (IRP) is to ensure that ICANN does not exceed the scope of its limited technical Mission and complies with its Articles of Incorporation and Bylaws. - 2 The consultation process undertaken by ICANN produced numerous comments calling for overhaul and reform of ICANN's existing IRP.
-Commenters called for ICANN to be held to a substantive standard of behavior rather than just an evaluation of whether or not its action was taken in good faith. - 3 The CCWG-Accountability therefore proposes several enhancements to the process to ensure that the IRP is: - Transparent, efficient, and accessible (both financially and from a standing perspective). - Designed to produce consistent and coherent results that will serve as a guide for future actions. - 4 The CCWG-Accountability also proposes that the IRP: - Hear and resolve claims that ICANN through its Board of Directors or staff has acted (or has failed to act) in violation of its Articles of Incorporation or Bylaws (including any violation of the Bylaws resulting from action taken in response to advice/input from any AC or SO). - Hear and resolve claims that Post-Transition IANA (PTI) through its Board of Directors or staff has acted (or has failed to act) in violation of its contract with ICANN and the CWG-Stewardship requirements for issues related to the IANA naming functions. - Hear and resolve claims that expert panel decisions are inconsistent with ICANN's Bylaws. - Hear and resolve claims initiated by the Empowered Community with respect to matters reserved to the Empowered Community in the Articles of Incorporation or Bylaws.
-In such cases, ICANN will bear the costs associated with the Standing Panel as well as the Empowered Community's legal expenses.
-Be subject to certain exclusions relating to the results of an SO's policy development process, country code top-level domain delegations/redelegations, numbering resources, protocols and parameters.
+- 01 The purpose of the Independent Review Process (IRP) is to ensure that ICANN does not exceed the scope of its limited technical Mission and complies with its Articles of Incorporation and Bylaws. - A consultation process undertaken by ICANN produced numerous comments calling for overhaul and reform of ICANN's existing IRP.
+Commenters called for ICANN to be held to a substantive standard of behavior rather than just an evaluation of whether or not its action was taken in good faith. - 03 The CCWG-Accountability therefore proposes several enhancements to the IRP to ensure that the process is: - Transparent, efficient and accessible (both financially and from a standing perspective). - Designed to produce consistent and coherent results that will serve as a guide for future actions. - 04 The CCWG-Accountability also proposes that the IRP: - Hear and resolve claims that ICANN, through its Board of Directors or staff, has acted (or has failed to act) in violation of its Articles of Incorporation or Bylaws - including any violation of the Bylaws resulting from action taken in response to advice/input from any Supporting Organization (SO) or Advisory Committee (AC). - Hear and resolve claims that Post-Transition IANA (PTI), through its Board of Directors or staff, has acted (or has failed to act) in violation of its contract with ICANN and the CWG-Stewardship requirements for issues related to the IANA naming functions. - Hear and resolve claims that expert panel decisions are inconsistent with the ICANN Bylaws. - Hear and resolve claims that DIDP decisions by ICANN are inconsistent with the ICANN Bylaws. - Hear and resolve claims initiated by the Empowered Community with respect to matters reserved to the Empowered Community in the Articles of Incorporation or Bylaws.
+In such cases, ICANN will bear the costs associated with the Standing Panel, as well as the Empowered Community's legal expenses. - Be subject to certain exclusions relating to the results of an SO's policy development process, country code top-level domain delegations/redelegations, numbering resources, and protocols parameters.